Simko Shikak revolt (1918–1922): Aftermath

-By 1926, Simko had regained control of his tribe and begun the another rebellion.
+By 1926, Simko had regained control of his tribe and begun another rebellion.
 When the army engaged him, half of his troops betrayed him to the tribe's previous leader and Simko fled to Iraq.

 In 1930, the commander of the Iranian Army, General Hassan Muqaddam sent a letter to Simko, who was residing in the village of Barzan, and invited him for a meeting in the town of Oshnaviyeh.
 After consulting with his friends, Simko along with Khorshid Agha Harki went to Oshnaviyeh and were invited to the house of the local army commander, Colonel Norouzi, and were told to wait for the Iranian general.
 Colonel Norouzi convinced Simko to go to the outskirts of the town to welcome the general's arrival.
 However, this was a trap, and Simko was ambushed and killed on the evening of June 30, 1930.

 Foreign involvement

 The Iranian government accused Britain and Iraq of encouraging unrest amongst the Kurds, and deeply resented the asylum given by the Iraqi government to Simko in 1922 and to Sardār Rashid in 1923.

 According to an article published by The New York Times on July 10, 1922:

 Simko's forces joined with the Ottoman forces in reportedly killing many of the escaping Christians in West Azerbaijan.